AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is the Minimum Car Insurance Requirement in California?

-California drivers only need liability coverage, but are the minimum insurance requirements enough?
+California drivers only need liability coverage, but minimum insurance requirements aren’t always enough.

 Share